ShreyanshShri/soloLearnApi/README.md

 ## How to get data of Leaderboard

-Make a get request to https://sololearn-api.herokuapp.com/leaderboard \
+Make a get request to https://sololearn-api.herokuapp.com/leaderboard <br>

 It will return you the following data